onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 ```

 and interpret lower values as better overall consistency between initial conditions, mechanism, and data.

+Any change to the triplet `(a, b, c)` after inspecting Tension_INFL values for a given study is treated as a **new encoding version**.
+Such changes must be logged with updated `Last_updated` metadata and, if experiments in Section 6 are rerun, their results must be stored as belonging to the revised encoding.

 ### 3.4 Singular set and domain restrictions